Specialized freight services in Vancouver

 Customer service with specific knowledge in special cargo.

-Vancouver's economy runs on industries that demand more than standard shipping solutions.
-From the film stages of Burnaby to the chemical manufacturing plants of Richmond, businesses across the metro area regularly move loads that require specific equipment, careful handling protocols, and carriers who understand regulatory compliance inside and out.
-Specialized cargo is not a sideline here; it is a daily operational reality for thousands of companies.
+Vancouver's economy is built on industries that demand more than standard shipping solutions.
+From Burnaby's film studios to Richmond's chemical manufacturing plants, businesses across the metro area regularly move cargo that requires specific equipment, careful handling protocols and carriers that understand regulatory compliance in depth.
+Specialized freight is not a side activity here; it is a daily operational reality for thousands of companies.

-Control Terrestre provides full truckload specialized freight services connecting Vancouver to destinations across Canada, the United States, Mexico, and Central America.
-Whether you need flatbeds for oversized construction steel, tankers for industrial chemicals, or curtain-side trailers for film production equipment, we deploy the right asset for every load.
-Our C-TPAT, FAST, and Responsible Care certifications mean your cargo moves through border crossings and regulatory checkpoints without delays that cost you money and time.
+Control Terrestre offers full truckload specialized freight services connecting Vancouver with destinations across Canada, the United States, Mexico and Central America.
+Whether you need flatbeds for oversized construction steel, tankers for industrial chemicals or curtainside trailers for film production equipment, we deploy the right asset for each shipment.
+Our C-TPAT, FAST and Responsible Care certifications ensure your cargo clears customs and regulatory checkpoints without delays that cost you money and time.

 Infrastructure and connectivity

-Vancouver sits at the western terminus of the Trans-Canada Highway, with Highway 1 running east through the Fraser Valley toward the interior and eventually to every major Canadian city.
-Highway 99 heads south through Richmond to the Pacific Highway border crossing into Washington State, providing direct access to the U.S. interstate system.
-The Port Mann Bridge and Second Narrows Bridge connect the city's southern core to industrial zones north and east of the Burrard Inlet.
+Vancouver sits at the western end of the Trans-Canada Highway, with Highway 1 extending east through the Fraser Valley toward the interior and eventually to all major Canadian cities.
+Highway 99 runs south through Richmond to the Pacific Highway border crossing into Washington State, providing direct access to the U.S. interstate system.
+The Port Mann Bridge and Second Narrows Bridge connect the city's southern core with industrial zones north and east of Burrard Inlet.

 Burnaby's industrial parks, including the Burnaby Lake Industrial Area and the Big Bend district along the Fraser River, house manufacturing operations that regularly produce oversized and regulated freight.
-Richmond's industrial corridors near Vancouver International Airport handle chemical processing, food manufacturing, and aerospace components.
-These facilities generate specialized loads year-round, and their proximity to major highway arteries means pickup and staging can happen efficiently when the right carrier is in place.
+Richmond's industrial corridors near Vancouver International Airport handle chemical processing, food manufacturing and aerospace components.
+These facilities generate specialized cargo year-round, and their proximity to major road arteries means pickup and staging can be handled efficiently when the right carrier is assigned.

-Film and television production is one of Vancouver's signature industries.
-The city's studios and location shoots require constant movement of set pieces, lighting rigs, camera equipment, props, and construction materials.
-These loads are often irregularly shaped, high-value, and subject to extremely tight production schedules.
-A single missing shipment can shut down a set and cost a production company tens of thousands of dollars per hour in idle crew time.
+Film and television production is one of Vancouver's defining industries.
+Studios and location shoots across the city require constant movement of set pieces, lighting rigs, camera equipment, props and construction materials.
+These loads are often irregularly shaped, high-value and subject to extremely tight production schedules.
+A single missing shipment can shut down a set and cost a production company tens of thousands of dollars per hour in unproductive crew time.

 The construction sector in Metro Vancouver operates at a scale that generates enormous volumes of specialized freight.
-High-rise residential towers, commercial developments, and infrastructure projects like bridge and transit expansions require structural steel beams, precast concrete panels, heavy mechanical equipment, and oversized prefabricated components.
-These loads demand flatbed and step-deck trailers, careful route planning for oversize permits, and coordination with site logistics teams.
+High-rise residential towers, commercial developments and infrastructure projects such as bridge and transit expansions require structural steel beams, precast concrete panels, heavy mechanical equipment and oversized prefabricated components.
+These loads require flatbed and step-deck trailers, careful route planning for oversize permits and coordination with site logistics teams.

-Chemical manufacturing in the Burnaby and Richmond corridors produces industrial cleaning products, solvents, adhesives, and other hazardous materials that require tanker trailers and strict compliance with Transportation of Dangerous Goods regulations.
-British Columbia's forestry sector, the province's largest export industry, sends heavy machinery, processed lumber, and wood pulp through Vancouver for distribution across North America.
-Each of these cargo types requires equipment and expertise that general freight carriers simply do not offer.
+Chemical manufacturing in the Burnaby and Richmond corridors produces industrial cleaning products, solvents, adhesives and other hazardous materials that require tank trailers and strict compliance with Transportation of Dangerous Goods regulations.
+British Columbia's forestry sector, the province's largest export industry, ships heavy machinery, processed lumber and wood pulp through Vancouver for distribution across North America.
+Each of these freight types requires equipment and expertise that general freight carriers simply do not offer.

 Control Terrestre maintains a diverse fleet of specialized equipment sized for the loads Vancouver's industries produce.
-Our flatbed and step-deck trailers handle oversized construction materials, structural steel, and forestry equipment.
-Tanker trailers move liquid chemicals and industrial products with full regulatory compliance.
-Curtain-side trailers provide the access flexibility that film and event logistics demand, allowing side-loading of awkward set pieces and production equipment without the constraints of rear-door-only access.
+Our flatbed and step-deck trailers handle oversized construction materials, structural steel and forestry equipment.
+Tank trailers move liquid chemicals and industrial products in full regulatory compliance.
+Curtainside trailers provide the access flexibility that film and event logistics demand, allowing side-loading of irregularly shaped set pieces and production equipment without the constraints of rear-door-only access.

 For hazardous materials shipments originating from Burnaby and Richmond chemical plants, we provide carriers certified under Responsible Care and trained in TDG protocols.
-Every hazmat load moves with proper placarding, documentation, and emergency response planning.
+Every hazmat load moves with proper placarding, documentation and emergency response planning in place.

 Cross-border specialized freight benefits from our C-TPAT and FAST certifications.
-When a Vancouver manufacturer needs to move an oversized load to a construction site in California or a chemical shipment to a processing facility in Texas, our trusted-trader status means faster border processing at the Pacific Highway crossing and other ports of entry.
-For loads continuing south to Mexico or Central America, we handle the full logistics chain so your specialized cargo reaches its destination under a single point of accountability.
+When a Vancouver manufacturer needs to move an oversized load to a construction site in California or a chemical shipment to a processing plant in Texas, our trusted trader status means faster border processing at the Pacific Highway crossing and other ports of entry.
+For loads continuing south into Mexico or Central America, we manage the full logistics chain so your specialized cargo arrives at its destination under a single point of accountability.

-We also understand that specialized cargo often comes with specialized timelines.
-Film productions do not wait for standard transit schedules.
-Construction projects have crane bookings that cannot be rescheduled.
+We also understand that specialized freight often comes with specialized schedules.
+Film productions do not wait for standard transit windows.
+Construction projects have crane reservations that cannot be rescheduled.
 Chemical plants have production cycles that require raw material arrivals within precise windows.
-Our dispatch team coordinates pickup, transit, and delivery around your operational calendar, not ours.
+Our dispatch team coordinates pickup, transit and delivery around your operational calendar, not ours.

 Frequently asked questions (FAQ)

-What types of specialized equipment does Control Terrestre provide for Vancouver shipments?
+What types of specialized equipment does Control Terrestre provide for shipments from Vancouver?

-We deploy flatbeds, step-decks, curtain-side trailers, tankers, hoppers, and container chassis depending on the cargo requirements.
-For film production equipment, we typically use curtain-side trailers that allow side-loading of irregularly shaped items.
-Construction materials like structural steel and precast panels move on flatbeds with appropriate securement.
-Chemical and liquid loads use tanker trailers operated by carriers with full hazmat certification and TDG compliance.
+We deploy flatbeds, step-decks, curtainside trailers, tankers, hoppers and container chassis based on cargo requirements.
+For film production equipment, we typically use curtainside trailers that allow side-loading of irregularly shaped items.
+Construction materials such as structural steel and precast panels move on flatbeds with proper securement.
+Chemical and liquid loads use tank trailers operated by carriers with full hazmat certification and TDG compliance.

-Can you handle hazardous materials from Vancouver chemical plants going to the United States or Mexico?
+Can you handle hazardous materials from Vancouver chemical plants destined for the United States or Mexico?

 Yes.
-We are Responsible Care certified and work exclusively with carriers trained in Transportation of Dangerous Goods protocols for Canadian shipments and DOT hazmat regulations for U.S. transit.
+We are certified under Responsible Care and work exclusively with carriers trained in Transportation of Dangerous Goods protocols for Canadian shipments and DOT hazardous materials regulations for U.S. transit.
 Our C-TPAT and FAST certifications facilitate faster border processing for regulated loads.
-For shipments continuing to Mexico, we manage the complete cross-border logistics chain including Mexican hazmat permitting and carrier compliance.
+For shipments continuing into Mexico, we manage the complete cross-border logistics chain, including Mexican hazmat permits and carrier compliance.

-How do you handle oversized loads from Vancouver construction sites?
+How do you handle oversized loads from construction sites in Vancouver?

-Oversized loads require route surveys, permit acquisition, and sometimes escort vehicles depending on the dimensions and weight.
-We coordinate all permit requirements for the origin province and every jurisdiction the load crosses.
-Our team works with your site logistics coordinator to schedule delivery during approved travel windows and ensure crane or equipment availability aligns with arrival times.
+Oversized loads require route surveys, permit acquisition and in some cases escort vehicles depending on dimensions and weight.
+We coordinate all permit requirements for the originating province and each jurisdiction the load passes through.
+Our team works with your site logistics coordinator to schedule delivery within approved travel windows and ensure crane or equipment availability aligns with arrival times.

 Freight experts